-A standard bearer of excellence among Florida Personal Injury Attorneys for almost four decades, Leesfield Scolaro's statewide reputation for aggressive advocacy and client concern have brought record-setting verdicts and settlements for victims of careless and negligent conduct.
-The firm is recognized as one of Florida's leading personal injury trial law firms in diverse practice areas.
+Across six decades, Leesfield Scolaro has been a standard bearer of excellence among Miami Personal Injury Lawyers.
+Recognized as a Top injury law firm in the country for our aggressive advocacy and consistent results, we have successfully obtained record-setting verdicts and settlements for injured victims of careless and negligent conduct.
+The firm continues to be recognized as one of Florida's leading trial law firms in all areas of personal injury.

 In addition to an active practice throughout Florida, our firm represents visitors from all locations, including clients from South America, Europe and Canada.
 A complete list of practice areas is found here.
 Representative verdicts and awards can be easily accessed by clicking on Verdicts & Settlements.